Coyote Awareness

 They are wild animals.
 However, as area open lands have decreased over the past 3 decades and human population has increased, coyotes have not only survived but have adjusted.
 While they still make their homes in wooded and open areas they have ventured into surrounding neighborhoods primarily to search for food.

-Are coyotes a danger to my family?
+Are coyotes a danger to my family or pets?

 What happens if I encounter a coyote?